Azure/maximo/README.md

 > 💡 **TIP**: It is recommended to use a Linux, Windows Subsystem for Linux or macOS system to complete the installation.
 You will need some command line binaries that are not as readily available on Windows.

 For the installation you will need a few programs, these are: `oc` the OpenShift CLI, `openssl` and `kubectl`.
+You will also need Java installed to accept the license terms for Maximo.
 You can [grab the OpenShift clients from Red Hat at their mirror](https://mirror.openshift.com/pub/openshift-v4/clients/ocp/stable/).
 This will provide the `oc` CLI and also includes `kubectl`.
 You can install `openssl` by installing the OpenSSL package on most modern Linux distributions using your package manager.
 Knowledge of Kubernetes is not required but recommended as a lot of Kubernetes concepts will come by.

 After these services have been installed and configured, you can successfully install and configure Maximo Application Suite (MAS) on OpenShift running on Azure.